2009 NK Široki Brijeg–FK Sarajevo football riots: Killing of Vedran Puljić

+More than 7,000 fans from FK Sarajevo, FK Željezničar, and other local clubs attended Puljić's funeral in Sarajevo.

 Oliver Knezović fled to Zagreb, Croatia, where he would not be extradited to the authorities of Bosnia and Herzegovina, as there is no agreement on this issue between the two countries.
 He gave an interview for a local TV network, asserting his innocence.
-After the interview Knezović surrendered to a Zagreb police station with his lawyer.
+After the interview, Knezović surrendered to a Zagreb police station with his lawyer.
 An autopsy revealed that Puljić was killed by a bullet from a police pistol.
-Knezović reportedly had been shooting from an AK 47.
+Knezović reportedly had been shooting from an AK-47.
 Citing unnamed police sources, some media reported that Knezović took the pistol from an officer before shooting Puljić.
 Knezović said that he had taken the pistol but returned it to the policeman before the shooting.
-He later came to the police station, but escaped after claiming that the police were looking to arrest him for not only shooting at members of Horde Zla (which he does not dispute he did) but also for the murder of Vedran Puljić (which he claims was committed by someone else.
-The policeman Dragan Vujović was also taken into custody in relation to the murder of Puljić.
-Citing unnamed police sources, some media reports claimed Vujović is being investigated as an accomplice to murder.
+He later came to the police station, but escaped after claiming that the police were looking to arrest him for not only shooting at members of Horde Zla (which he does not dispute he did) but also for the murder of Vedran Puljić (which he claims was committed by someone else).
+Policeman Dragan Vujović was also taken into custody in relation to Puljić's murder.
+Citing unnamed police sources, some media reports claimed Vujović was being investigated as an accomplice to murder.
 Other media reports said that Vujović's hands tested positive for gunpowder residue, which he purportedly claimed was due to his coming into contact with the large quantities of fireworks used that day.
-Some reports say that the policeman has failed a polygraph test in relation to the event.
+Some reports claimed that the policeman had failed a polygraph test in relation to the event.

-Some members of Horde zla were arrested and put in custody.
-But after Horde Zla spokespeople claimed they had reports that those members were being mistreated in prison the Federal Minister Of Justice Mirsad Kebo had them transferred to Sarajevo and released.
-This move was met with disapproval by citizens of Široki Brijeg.
+The incident was settled through what has been described as "dubious political manoeuvring" and did not result in any significant charges.

 Reactions

 Široki Brijeg

 During the following days many citizens had gathered in front of the West Herzegovina county headquarters.
 They blamed the violence on Horde Zla.
 Miro Kraljević, the mayor, addressed the audience giving them his support.
 The official representative of Škripari read a list of requests to the authorities of West Herzegovina county.

-The protesters left after a speech by Stanko Škorba, the president of the Union of handicapped people from the Homeland war. Škorba told them that the ministry of internal affairs has accepted to look into their requests.
-Although, he said, that does not mean that the Ministry necessarily sees these complaints as valid.
+The protesters left after a speech by Stanko Škorba, the president of the Union of handicapped veterans from the Homeland war. Škorba told them that the ministry of internal affairs had accepted to look into their requests.

-The council of Široki Brijeg also held an extraordinary meeting.
+The council of Široki Brijeg also held an emergency meeting.
 The counselors made a declaration denouncing the violence that occurred.

 The protests were repeated the same week.
 There were between 13,000 and 15,000 protesters.
 Besides citizens of Široki Brijeg the fans of Croat dominated clubs from Mostar, Tomislavgrad, Livno, Žepče, Kiseljak, Posavina and a number of people from Croatia attended.
 Representatives of Škripari demanded the resignation of Mirsad Kebo and Zvonimir Jukić.